mari-nicholas/google-images-downloader/README.md

 # google-images-downloader

 A command-line Python application which can download hundreds of Google images based on a key phrase.
-It will be a good program.

 Team Name: CAS Dream Team